kaciechong/BeyondtheHalfpipe/notebooks/README.md

-# Notebooks Overview: contains Jupyter notebooks used to process, clean, and analyze data for a comprehensive view of US team halfpipe skiers, ski resorts, social media presence, and sponsorships.
+# Notebooks Overview:

+* Contains Jupyter notebooks used to process, clean, and analyze data for a comprehensive view of US team halfpipe skiers, ski resorts, social media presence, and sponsorships.

 ## Data Preparation: